wp-plugins/likebtn-like-button/readme.txt

 <strong><a href="http://www.likebtn.com" target="_blank" title="Like Button">LikeBtn.com</a></strong> - is the service providing a fully customizable like button widget for websites.
 The Like Button can be installed on any website for FREE.
 The service also offers a range of plans giving access to additional options and tools - see <a href="http://www.likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>.

-This plugin allows to integrate the LikeBtn Like Button into your WordPress website to allow visitors to like and dislike pages, posts, custom post types and comments anonymously.
+This plugin integrates the LikeBtn Like Button into your WordPress website to allow visitors to like and dislike pages, posts, custom post types and comments anonymously.

 **Demo:** <a href="http://wordpress.likebtn.com/wordpress-like-button-plugin/" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>